The increase in blood pressure within a vein system called the portal venous system.

-- Medications: Nonselective beta-blockers can be prescribed alone or in combination with endoscopic therapy to reduce varicose vein pressure and further reduce the risk of bleeding.
+- Medications: Nonselective beta-blockers can be prescribed alone or combined with endoscopic therapy to reduce varicose vein pressure and further reduce the risk of bleeding.

-Non-selective beta-blockers are also prescribed to prevent a first variceal hemorrhage in a patient with varicose veins who are considered to be at risk of bleeding.
+Nonselective beta-blockers are also prescribed to prevent first variceal bleeding in patients with varicose veins who are considered at risk of bleeding.

 Changes in lifestyle

 Maintaining good eating habits and a healthy lifestyle can help you avoid portal hypertension.
 Some of the things you can do to improve the function of your liver include the following: